 Removing malware from a hacked WordPress site is no easy task.
 And now that Google is enforcing a 30-day ban on site reviews to prevent repeat offenders from distributing malware, cleaning up a hacked site thoroughly is more important than ever.

-I highly recommend using a professional to clean the site.
+If you can’t access your WordPress admin due to the hack, I highly recommend using a professional to clean the site.
 Jim Walker, the Hack Repair Guy, is the person I most often refer people to along with Sucuri, which has a great knowledge base of research on website security, vulnerabilities, vectors, and more.
+I have referred many people to Jim, and they have all been quite pleased with his thoroughness.

 If you are going to attempt to clean the site yourself, here are steps I recommend: